HAVE QUESTIONSGet Support from

 With the many sensitive medical devices on the ship, the hospital presents real maintenance challenges to biomedical technicians on board.
 In addition to keeping the medical devices operational, the technical team will need to manage securing the sensitive devices for extended periods at sea, and for tide fluctuations and storms in port.
 Because it is not possible to make a call and have a specialized service technician come to the ship, the technicians will need to be creative and expert at solving challenging equipment repairs.
 To help the biomedical team maintain sensitive medical devices, a fully equipped lab will also be on board with a full complement of Fluke Biomedical tools that will help keep the medical devices calibrated and functioning at top performance levels.

-In 2022, The will join the current flagship e two ships, Mercy Ships expects to more than double the charity’s current impact with both life-changing surgeries and training of healthcare professions during the anticipated 50-year lifespan of the vessel.
+In 2022, The Global Mercy will join the current flagship Africa Mercy in service to sub-Saharan and Central Africa beginning in Senegal.
+With the two ships, Mercy Ships expects to more than double the charity’s current impact with both life-changing surgeries and training of healthcare professions during the anticipated 50-year lifespan of the vessel.
 At Fluke Biomedical we are proud to be able to help these ships on their vital mission, and this supports our goals of making highly reliable, accurate and safe equipment.

 Mercy Ships deploys hospital ships to transform lives and serve nations, and a crew of volunteer professionals from around the world makes our mission possible.
 More than 1,200 volunteers from over 60 nations serve with Mercy Ships each year.